We offer a wide variety of fact sheets on women's health topics

 Birth and babies for first time parents

-This booklet is designed to accompany the video presentation available in the Women's Online Childbirth Education Program.
-It expands on the information in the videos and includes links to additional resources.
+This booklet supports the Women’s online childbirth education program.
+It expands on the videos and links you to extra resources.

 -